Last Updated on October 29, 2023 by Jade Roberts

 This is a solution for those who are missing just a few teeth.
 In this case, an artificial root is placed into the bone, where a crown or bridge can be attached later.
 The dentist will offer this option depending on the condition of your bone jaw since it will be necessary to perforate and place an artificial tooth root inside.
 But don’t worry, you should not feel pain during this process!
 As most teeth are attached to the inner placed implants, they should only be removed by a professional.
 So, you can keep it in during the night or while playing sports.

 Types of Mouth Guards

 You can choose between a custom-made mouthguard or a generic one.
 The gumshield is usually made of rubber or acrylic for comfort.
-Although generic mouth guards can be found over the counter and for cheaper prices, dentists do not recommend them.
-Their bulkiness makes it difficult to breathe and talk, and it provides little or no protection.
+Although generic mouthguards can be found over the counter and for cheaper prices, dentists do not recommend them.
+Their bulkiness makes it difficult to breathe and talk, and they provide little or no protection.

-If you are considering using a mouthguard with dentures, don’t think twice.
-The best option for you is to request a custom-made mouthguard.
-The custom-made mouthguard is commonly made with a combination of soft and hard materials, such as acrylic.
+If you’re thinking of using a mouthguard with dentures, the best option is to request a custom-made one.
+Custom-made mouthguards are often made with a combination of soft and hard materials, such as acrylic.
 Depending on your case, the dentist might recommend a soft acrylic, hard acrylic, or double laminated (hard outer and soft inner).